lycanware/toolkit-go/README.md

 ```

 ## Example
-First create a directory called `source_directory` and add some files in that directory to copy.
+First create a directory called `source_directory` and add some test files that will be copied.
 Running the following program will
 copy the directory and all files to a new directory called `destination_directory`
 ```go
 package main